JonathanMurray/citation-context-thesis/README.md

 ## 3. Getting started
 To run the algorithms, one first needs the data.
 I used the dataset annotated by Awais Athar available at http://www.cl.cam.ac.uk/~aa496/citation-context-corpus/.
 The main-package contains classes for constructing XML-files with different additions to the data.

+The project has several dependencies to other libraries, depending on which parts have to be run.
+* jsoup 1.8.1
+* stanford-corenlp 3.5.1
+* jwi 2.3.3
+* ws4j 1.0.1
+* Apache Commons Lang 3.3.2
+* Weka 3.7.12
+* GNU Trove 3.1a1
+* pdfbox-app 1.8.8
+* S-Space Package 2.0.4